Q&A (Skippered Trips)

 +What is a refundable deposit?
 Is it required with a skippered trip?

-The refundable deposit is an amount that is blocked (and not charged) in a credit card of our guests for damages that may occur during the trip.
-However since there is our professional skipper onboard we do not require any refundable deposit from our guests so it will be equal to zero(0)
+The refundable deposit is an amount that is blocked (and not charged) in a credit card of our guests for damages that may occur during the trip because of bad maneuvering or for mishandles of the captain.
+However since there is our professional skipper onboard we do not require any refundable deposit from our guests so it will be equal to zero(0).
+For small damages that may occur there is a damage waiver pack in each boat selection so this eliminates any responsibility of our guests

 General questions on our services